 As a general rule of thumb, if you can peel it, you can eat it.
 Bananas, oranges, anything with nature’s very own wrapper, you are generally good to go.
 Any fruit where you eat the skin like most berries, apples, etc. you need to be cautious.
 Fruits like these need to be disinfected in many countries around the world.
 Many grocery stores will sell a concentrated disinfectant that mixes with water that will clean the fruits.
 Personally, I find this to be more of a production than it’s worth and generally just avoid these fruits.
 Plus, I don’t like the thought of eating chemicals that kill bacteria on my strawberries.
 Included in the category are also vegetables because they are usually raised in the same soils that contain high levels of bacteria.
 Lettuce is of high concern because it is generally eaten raw.
 Other vegetables that are cooked would follow the same rules as the meats above, if it gets hot enough it will be safe.
 Generally, the bacteria is on the surface and most vegetables when cooked, will reach high enough temperatures.

 The final lookout for fruits and smoothies is the equipment.
 This is not nearly the danger that undercooked foods are but still can get you if the vendor is careless.
 Things to watch: broken or very old coolers contaminating ingredients, blenders not being broken down and cleaned often, cutting boards used for both cooked and uncooked items.
 Some of this you may not know, like when stuff was last cleaned, but use some judgment.
-If the stand looks to be kept in good order, it may give some insight on the rest of the cleaning.
+If the stand looks to be kept in good order, it may give some insight into the rest of the cleaning.
 One last fruit item that everyone seems to hit is pre-cut fruits.
 This one goes back to the time issue for me.
 If it is cut in front of you, I don’t see as much of an issue.
 On another the hand, if a nice lady approaches you with a bag of warm fruit slices in a little baggie, RUN!